igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 receive at least an entire Q run of packets, which renders the attack ineffective against a delay-sensitive congestion controller.

-For QUIC v1 connections, the attacker can examine offsets in STREAM frames to determine whether packet number skips are deliberate, so the Q-bit signal provides little new information.
-However, an endpoint that implements
-{{DATAGRAM}} and uses a loss-based congestion controller MAY include deliberately skipped packet numbers in the current Q run.
+For QUIC v1 connections, if the attacker can make its peer transmit data using a single large stream, examining offsets in STREAM frames can determine whether packet number skips are deliberate.
+In that case, the Q-bit signal provides no new information (but it does save the attacker the need to remove packet protection).
+However, an endpoint that communicates using {{DATAGRAM}} and uses a loss-based congestion controller MAY shorten the current Q run by the number of skipped packets.
+For example, skipping a single packet number will invert the sQuare signal one outgoing packet sooner.

 # Privacy Considerations